 Compliant ICOs will follow private exemptions

 For those wishing to avoid any future SEC-induced storms, three possibilities emerge:

 - Reg D: Perhaps the easiest because of the small regulatory burden and lack of limits, Reg D requires no upfront SEC compliance.
 Companies only notify the agency after the raise.
 Drawbacks include a verification process for accredited investors and a lack of liquidity, as investors must hold the securities for 90 days.

 - Reg CF: As currently configured, Reg CF is not ICO friendly because of its $1.07M one-year limit.
 But companies may stack Reg CF with Reg D to capture unaccredited investors.
 Reg CFers, however, must hold the securities even longer, one year, unless sold to accredited investors among other exceptions.

 - Reg A+: This may be the most interesting.
 The “mini-IPO” option requires more upfront costs as the SEC must pre-qualify the offering and limits exist based on investor income.
 But once live the ceiling is $50M and even better instruments are instantly tradeable making the secondary market most like the wild-West ICO of yore (this summer).

-The SEC is still sorting the ICO market and asking the regulated community for input.
+The SEC is still sorting the ICO market and asking for input.
 But the commission should forecast calm seas and a light regulatory burden if the US is to remain competitive in this emerging securities market.

-Russia-based platforms are developing that could gobble significant ICO infrastructure and innovation.
-For instance, Russian platform Waves recently announced users can deposit US dollars for token backed 100% by dollar reserves for its ICO offerings.
+Russia-based platforms could gobble significant ICO infrastructure and innovation.
+For instance, Waves recently announced users can deposit US dollars for token backed 100% by dollar reserves for its ICO offerings.
 It also partnered with Deloitte CIS for ICO and customized blockchain solutions.

 The SEC will decide whether US-based blockchain companies and investors are in for clear sailing or in the eye of the storm.